Get a student of Computer Science as an intern

 Get additional manpower for programming development systems

-An internship agreement is a wonderful opportunity to resolve concrete tasks and at the same time meet an almost educated computer scientist who is able to look at the company’s areas of work with a different set of eyes.
+An intern is a wonderful opportunity to resolve concrete tasks and at the same time meet an almost educated computer scientist who is able to look at the company’s areas of work with a different set of eyes.

 Internships are in the fifth semester, after 2 years of study.